-- The company or a business establishment shall receive a seventeen digit registration number after its application and all the documents are duly verified and approved.
+- The company or a business establishment shall receive a seventeen digit registration number after its application, and all the documents are duly verified and approved.
 After receiving this number, the company or business establishment can file for their filings.

 - Employees that got registered under the ESIC scheme shall receive an ESI card once they have submitted their forms along with their details and photographs.

-- Any additional changes like the addition of workers, etc must be intimated to the ESIC.
+- Any additional changes like the addition of workers, etc. must be intimated to the ESIC.

 What are the Benefits of ESI?

-Employees’ State Insurance offers medical during any kind of injury, disablement, illness, maternity or even death (due to injury at the workplace), etc and financial benefits during unemployment to Indian workers and their dependents.
+Employees’ State Insurance offers medical during any kind of injury, disablement, illness, maternity or even death (due to injury at the workplace), etc. and financial benefits during unemployment to Indian workers and their dependents.
 The benefits of the ESI scheme are discussed in detail below-

 #5 – Sickness Benefit – Employees’ State Insurance Corporation makes sure that employees receive a salary even during medical leaves.

 The benefit that an employee is entitled to receive from ESI shall be passed on to his dependents in case he meets with an untimely death due to any mishap that took place at his workplace.
 An establishment that gets registered with Employees’ State Insurance is entitled to receive its benefits for the rest of his life.
-All the contributions that are required to be made must be done within a maximum of twenty-one days from the end of the previous month.
+All the contributions that are required to be made must be made within a maximum of twenty-one days from the end of the previous month.